 Conceived as a “neighborhood playhouse,” by the original German-American parish, the Athenaeum Theatre is a historic building and the oldest continuously operating off-Loop theater in Chicago.

-The Athenaeum Theatre shares its heritage by using its various spaces for the arts, educational, and social service communities.
-The building houses five performance spaces and offices and rehearsal halls for performing arts groups as well as a gymnasium and a food pantry.
+Since 2011 Athenaeum Theatre Productions (ATP) has managed the 66,000 sqf building.
+Today it provides affordable space for the arts, educational, and social service communities.
+The building houses four performance spaces, offices for 14 not for profit performing arts groups, rehearsal rooms, as well as a gymnasium and the Lakeview food pantry.

 The Athenaeum Theatre has a main stage theatre which seats 984 people and three studio theatres seating 67, 81 and 89 people.
 The Curtain Call Club serves as a reception room for 55 people for cabaret, comedy improv, lectures and other intimate events.
 All public spaces are available for rent.